JHebenstreit48/DevScriptStax-API/src/seeds/Notes/FrontEndNotes/JavaScriptNotes/Basics/CoreLanguageConcepts/BuiltInMethods.md

 <span class="emphasis">Built-in methods</span> are predefined functions provided by JavaScript that you can use on common data types like <span class="secondEmphasis">strings</span> and <span class="secondEmphasis">numbers</span>.

-✅ They help you manipulate and evaluate data easily.
+- They help you manipulate and evaluate data easily.
-✅ Methods are called with parentheses <span class="codeSnip">()</span> after the value.
+- <span class="emphasis">Methods</span> are called with parentheses <span class="codeSnip">()</span> after the value.
-✅ Strings and numbers have many helpful methods available without you needing to define them yourself.
+- <span class="emphasis">Strings</span> and numbers have many helpful methods available without you needing to define them yourself.

 ---